 The priority of practice to theory in pursuing intimations of liberty helps explain why many of our founders display deep paradoxes in their thinking.
 For example, Robert Baldwin is a quintessential liberal in his defense of responsible government.
 He angered Bishop Strachan for secularizing the King’s College and making it the University of Toronto, yet considered himself a High Anglican whose political work served the church.
 As a liberal, he regarded private property as the foundation of liberty, but as a Tory he supported primogeniture as a stabilizing feature of society.

-Another paradox is seen in Georges-Etienne Cartier’s characterization of liberty as Canada’s “new nationality,” which leavens liberalism’s commitment to protect the individual with a Burkean appreciation that individual rights are best protected where there is collective solidarity.
+Another paradox is seen in George-Etienne Cartier’s characterization of liberty as Canada’s “new nationality,” which leavens liberalism’s commitment to protect the individual with a Burkean appreciation that individual rights are best protected where there is collective solidarity.
 This is a case of Oakeshott’s observation that Locke’s Second Treatise was “a brilliant abridgment of the political habits of Englishmen.”
 Cartier obviously thought the teachings of the Second Treatise were sufficiently abstract to be transportable over to French Canadians, but like Oakeshott he recognized those rights are best protected within a political society committed to them.

 Rights do not exist in a political vacuum and they cannot be secured self-interest alone.
 For instance, John Sanborn of Sherbrooke County explained to the Legislative Council that: